kuri65536/mkdocs-theme-topdf/README.md

 version
 : descriptions

+2.0.0
+:   - nim version

 1.3.1
 :   - fix the errors with over 4 depth in TOC.
 R5-2-3
-:   - parse returns and add break in pre/code tags.
+    - parse returns and add break in pre/code tags.
 R4-21-1

 1.3.0
 :   - import SVG to docx.